influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/limit-and-slimit.md

 | 2019-08-18T00:00:00Z | 8.4615000000|
 | 2019-08-18T00:12:00Z | 8.2725000000|

-The query uses the InfluxQL function MEAN() and a time interval in the GROUP BY clause to calculate the average `water_level` for each twelve-minute interval in the query's time range. `LIMIT 2` requests the two oldest twelve-minute averages (determined by timestamp) and `SLIMIT 1` requests a single series associated with the `h2o_feet` measurement.
+The query uses the InfluxQL function MEAN() and a time interval in the GROUP BY clause to calculate the average `water_level` for each 12-minute interval in the query's time range. `LIMIT 2` requests the two oldest 12-minute averages (determined by timestamp) and `SLIMIT 1` requests a single series associated with the `h2o_feet` measurement.

 Note that without `LIMIT 2 SLIMIT 1`, the query would return four points for each of the two series associated with the `h2o_feet` measurement.